MicrosoftDocs/MIMDocs/microsoft-identity-manager-2016-connector-version-history.md

 * Generic SQL Connector
   * Fixed a bug with query-based export strategy and multi-valued attributes updates
 * Lotus Notes Connector
-  * Groups from secondary Notes Address Books are no longer deleted by *AdminP* process.
-Direct delete operation is used now
+  * The *AdminP* process no longer deles the Groups from secondary Notes Address Books.
+Direct delete operations are used now instead.
 * Generic LDAP Connector
   * Fixed a bug with LDAP directory operations attributes, for example, *pwdUpdateTime*, not visible in schema